 Negative

 -i is suffixed to IMP and the following words follow the verb.
-For example, kéni màayó:I am not bringing
+For example, kéni màayó:I am not bringing.

 Preceded by ma or aan.